giantswarm/sloth-rules/README.md

 ### Limtiations

-- Labels cannot be changed currently, as this will heavily disrupt all SLO rules evaluation (see https://github.com/giantswarm/roadmap/issues/2579)
+- Labels cannot be changed currently, as this will heavily disrupt all SLO rules evaluation (see https://github.com/giantswarm/roadmap/issues/2579).
+  You should rename the alert when you need to change labels for one.

+  If you have changed a label, you will have to silence the recordingrule for 30 days (until old labels are purged).
+See [an example silence PR](https://github.com/giantswarm/silences/pull/1179).

 ## SLO definition guidelines